connleyfarquhar/OOP-Library-Management-System/README.md

 ## Library Management System
 ###### Java Object Orientated Programming Module

-This Repository contains the Object Orientated Programming Assessment at Dundee & Angus College.
-The assessment aims to better understand the MVC Model (Model, View, Controller) in the Java Programming Language.
+This Repository contains an Object Orientated Programming Project at Dundee & Angus College.
+The Project aims to better understand the MVC Model (Model, View, Controller) in the Java Programming Language.
 This Library Management System allows for a user to:

 - Add Books, Journals & Videos to the Library System